SACRED HEARTH FRICTION FIRE

 The Blade \ The Plough \ The Stick

-I have recently refined the blade and now prefer it to be 1cm or so long - I alternate turning the stick over so that I have an angled blade on each side, which stops the blade becoming too long, and having too much wood in contact (see 2nd picture.)
-I now find it works best if the end of the blade is square (not pointed) as this will push the dust more forward rather than off to the side.
-(Sometimes though I do use a narrow angle and have more of the blade in contact)
+I prefer the tip in contact with the hearth to be 1cm or so long - I alternate turning the stick over so that I have an angled blade on each side, which stops the blade becoming too long, and having too much wood in contact (see 2nd picture.)
+I find it works best if the end of the blade is squared (not pointed) as this will push the dust more forward rather than off to the side.
+(Sometimes though I do use a narrow angle and have more of the blade in contact.)
+I also find it best if the blade in contact with the base is flat - not v shaped as that will dig deeper into the wood.
+Before each attempt, it's good to make any alterations to the blade as necessary e.g. if it has got shorter and I'm now into the thicker part of the stick then I carve more away to thin it out again. |

 Length wise - I prefer it to be at least 30cm in length .
 If you have large hands then you may want a longer stick.
 I don't want it too long otherwise it may get in the way (poke myself in the chest\face!)
 Using the overhand grip, I've found it works better if the end of my fingers are at least 5cmish away from the tip, you don't want to be too close or too far away.
 Also I want to allow for the blade to get shorter over time, so I want to ensure the blade is long enough otherwise I'll be replacing it frequently.
 I have got through quite a lot of hazel rods in the last couple of weeks!